Claken/red-tetris/README.md

 ### Solo player game

-Click on the "solo game" button to start a game on your own.<br />
+Click on the Solo Game button to start a game by yourself:<br />
-You will have something like this :<br />

 ![Screenshot_from_2025-03-19_12-27-34](https://github.com/user-attachments/assets/92d36be8-9502-4bd8-a0ac-de69f9a7479f)<br />